Choosing Your Courses (2020 Entry)

-We are lucky at the College to be able to offer 38 subjects at A level.
+We are lucky at the College to be able to offer 44 subjects at A level (or equivalent).
 A levels are studied over a two year period and assessment is by examinations at the end of the two years.
 Coursework or practical examination also form part of the assessment on some courses.
 Our standard A level programme is three subjects but there is an option to study four full A levels for keen and capable students.
 A levels require rigorous academic study demanding extra reading and research outside of lessons.

 - BTEC & Cambridge Technical Qualifications (Vocational)